The

 The nation's unemployment rate crept to nearly 10 percent in September.
 The state's unemployment rate was 6.9 in August.
 It is now nearly double what it was a year ago at this time, according to New Hampshire Employment Security.

-At the same time, Governor Lynch is dealing with the impact of the vague budget cuts imposed by the legislature a few months back:
+dealing with the impact of the vague budget cuts imposed by the legislature a few months back:

 State employees have rejected a tentative contract agreement with the state, by a vote of 2,708-1,875, opening the door for mass layoffs as early as this week.